Tewol/12-employee-tracker-mysql/README.md

 Build a command-line application that at a minimum allows the user to:

-  * Add departments,
+  * Add departments
-  * Add roles,
+  * Add roles
   * Add employees
-  * View all departments,
+  * View all departments
-  * Add all roles,
+  * View all roles
-  * Add all employees,
+  * View all employees
   * Update employee roles

 Bonus points if you're able to: